 We opted to take the sky tram, but Donkeys are traditionally used to transport travelers (and their gear) up Santorini’s steep cliffs.
 Poor Donkeys…

 In contrast to the blue-domed white churches in Oia, this church in Fira was yellow and blue, with a white dome.
 And that blue sky?
 That’s totally unfiltered.

 We loved these green bells atop a church in Oia, with a view of the deep turquoise waters of Santorini’s volcanic caldera in the background.

 No caption needed here: The picture is worth a thousand words!

-Situated opposite the Peloponnesian coast of Ermionida, the island’s charming waterfront is a mixture of quaint and cosmopolitan, with neoclassical architecture and an elevated square (known as the Dapia) offset by quiet beaches and picturesque bays.
+Situated opposite the Peloponnesian coast of Ermionida, the island’s charming waterfront is a mixture of quaint and cosmopolitan.
+We loved its neoclassical architecture and elevated square (known as the Dapia), which was offset by quiet beaches and picturesque bays.